 Insurance also covers your personal belongings present in the car

 It’s a common belief of people that if and when your car gets stolen, then the personal belongings present in your car at that time, will also be covered under your car insurance policy.
 This is not true.

 Buying private insurance and using the car for business

 Your private car insurance is only applicable as long as you use your car for running your errands and commuting back and forth.
 If you use your car for business purposes, then you will need to have a commercial vehicle policy.

 The OD premium of your car may be about 50-70% of your total premium, however, if the date of cancellation of policy from one insurer and purchase of new policy from another insurer is the same then you can get full amount minus the service tax.
 Hence in best case scenario you can have maximum of 82% of amount paid.

 Zero dep mean you don’t have to pay anything

 For taking insurance claim you need to pay claim processing fee even in case of Zero dep policy claim.
 Hence it won’t be totally free of cost as claimed by sales and marketing ads.
-Also note that fees for claim filing will vary between Rs.
-1000 (for regular vehicles) and Rs.
-2000 (for luxury vehicles).
+Also note that fees for claim filing will vary between Insurer to Insurer and Model to Model.